 By Gopal Sharma

-Fewer than 4% of the country’s 30 million people have been fully vaccinated against COVID-19.
-More than 1.3 million people, who have had a first dose of a vaccine, are awaiting a second as the government scrambles to procure shots.
+More than 1.3 million people have had a first dose of COVID-19 vaccine and are awaiting a second shot as the government scrambles to protect its people.

 Infections began rising again in April and May although have stabilised to around 1,600 a day in the past weeks.